Parks are open during treatment

-Treatment will begin on April 7 at George Wainborn Park and continue through the month of April at parks and public lands in the Downtown, West End, Strathcona, Mount Pleasant, Fairview, and Kitsilano neighbourhoods.
+Treatment will begin on April 6 at Columbia Park and continue through the months of April and May at parks and publics lands within the treatment area as outlined in the treatment map PDF file (364 KB).

 Important note Signs will be posted in and around the parks notifying you of upcoming treatment.